UniMath/agda-unimath/src/simplicial-type-theory/inner-2-horn.lagda.md

 inr-Λ²₁ s = ((1▵ , s) , inr-join refl)
 ```

-### The cogap map of the inner 2-horn as a subtype of the lower simplicial triangle
+### The cogap map of the inner 2-horn as a subtype of the directed square

 ```agda
 module _